Raven De La Croix: Biography

 De La Croix was born as Lynn Christie Martin in Manhattan, New York City to a poor family and was the oldest of eight children.
-Her father was Comanche and her mother French-American.
+In Big Bosoms and Square Jaws: The Biography of Russ Meyer, King of the Sex Film, author Jimmy McDonough wrote, "Her exotic looks come from the blend of her father's Comanche Indian heritage and French blood on her mother's side."

 She was a licensed nurse and worked for a time at the Columbia Presbyterian Hospital.
 She also worked several other jobs, including prison drug lecturer where she was seen by a prisoner who later recommended her to work for a theatrical agency.
 Later, she was noticed in a Hollywood restaurant by a talent scout for Eddie Foy, Jr., which eventually led to an appointment with Russ Meyer.
 De La Croix also worked at the Melody Burlesk in New York as a stripper.

 Her first marriage was abusive.
 The August 1986 issue of Wrestling Eye Magazine notes on page 48 that, "a recent article in Rock Island, Illinois QUAD TIMES reported she was engaged to wrestler Greg The Hammer Valentine".